Discover the Benefits of Nursing Home Care

 What Defines a Skilled Nursing Facility

-skilled nursing facility provides 24/7 medical care.
-It ensures privacy and rights for all and maintains dignity.
+A skilled nursing facility provides 24/7 medical care.
+They ensure privacy and rights for all, keeping dignity high.
 It offers more care than assisted living or retirement homes.

 Different Types of Care Services Available

-Nursing homes offer many care services, including nutritional care, personal care, bathing and dressing, and medical treatments.
+Nursing homes offer many care services.
+They include nutritional care, personal care like bathing and dressing, and medical treatments.
 They also respect residents’ grooming choices and allow them to dine independently.

 Short-term vs Long-term Care Options

-Nursing homes offer both short-term and long-term care.
-Short-term care helps after a hospital stay, while long-term care supports seniors who need ongoing care.
+Nursing homes have both short-term and long-term care.
+Short-term care helps after a hospital stay.
+Long-term care supports seniors needing ongoing care.
 The choice depends on individual needs and preferences.

 With more older people, the need for nursing home care will rise.
 It’s expected to grow from about 31 million in 2019 to over 38 million by 2050.
 This highlights the need to understand nursing home care to help elderly loved ones.